 The Minister for Planning and Public Spaces (or a delegate) will be the consent authority for development applications under this state-significant development pathway and state-significant development pathway with concurrent rezoning.

 The Ministerial Order is the instrument through which the Minister declares proposals as state significant after considering the advice of the Housing Delivery Authority.
-The Minister for Planning and Public Spaces is also the consent authority for state-significant development applications under the Housing Delivery Authority pathway.
+The Minister for Planning and Public Spaces (or delegate) is also the consent authority for state-significant development applications under the Housing Delivery Authority pathway.

 The expression of interest process will apply to major residential development across NSW that meets the criteria.
 However, a proposal with a site rezoning or development application already lodged through another pathway will not be declared.